richardfuca/react-native-decompiler/README.md

 The following input formats are currently supported:
 - A single `index.android.bundle` file that contains all modules (most cases)
 - A folder containing React Native modules (usually called `js-modules`) in "unbundled" apps
+- Certain Webpack files (in either single file format or folder for chunked apps)

 # Extending